-- 1. Regulation uniform consists of: - A. Regulation St. Charles North High School shirt and shorts - B. Athletic shoes (soft rubber soles) - C. Warm clothing that does not inhibit movement for outdoor activities on cold days - 2.
-Shorts and shirts should have the student's name clearly marked on them. - 3.
-Failure to dress/participate in class will result in a reduction grade for each occurrence.
-Students will be informed of the grade reduction at each occurrence by the teacher. - 4.
-The following procedures for a non-dress/participation will be administered: - A. First occurrence student will be informed by teacher - B. Second occurrence parents and student informed by teacher - C. Third occurrence student's parent and counselor will be informed by teacher. - D. Fourth occurrence student will be sent to dean for refusal to dress/participate in class activities.
-Student placed on final warning by dean. - E. Fifth occurrence student referred to dean, withdrawn from class with an "F" due to failure to dress/participate. - 5.
-Student has the opportunity to rent a physical education uniform on a per/day basis.
+- 1. Regulation uniform consists of: - A. Regulation St. Charles North High School shirt and shorts - B. Athletic shoes (soft rubber soles) - C. Warm clothing that does not inhibit movement for outdoor activities on cold days - 2 Shorts and shirts should have the student's name clearly marked on them. - 3 Failure to dress/participate in class results in a student's inability to be assessed during that class period.
+This may impact a student's overall grade.
+In addition to the teacher informing parents of the impact this has on the grade, students may be referred to the Dean's Office for disciplinary action for excessive insubordination (multiple non-participation days). - 4 Students have the opportunity to rent a physical education uniform on a per/day basis.